 1. Wake up rested and head out to one of the many great breakfast places in Durango – our favorites are Durango Diner, Oscar’s, Carvers (ask for a Bloody Mary with “the works”).

 Choose from a variety of activities:

-- Ride bikes on some of Colorado's best trails!
+- Ride on some of Colorado's best bike trails!
 For Mountain Bikers, check out Horse Gulch, Test Tracks, Twin Buttes, and Coalbank Pass.
 For Road Bikers, local's favorites are highway 550 to Silverton, Baker’s Bridge loop, The Short Valley, and Elmore’s Loop.
 For Cruisers, ride the River trail to Ska Brewing in Bodo Industrial Park.